plausible/docs/docs/pageview-goals.md

 Pageview goals allow you to measure how many people visit a specific section of your site (for instance dynamically created checkout pages for ecommerce) and get referral sources and other details for those conversions.

-Since page views are collected automatically, you don’t need to change your website’s code to measure page URL goals.
+Since pageviews are collected automatically, you don’t need to change your website’s code to measure pageview goals.
+This makes pageview goals the easiest way to start tracking any type of conversion on your site.

+Do you run a store and want to track purchases?
+Do you have a contact form and want to track form submissions?
+Use pageview goals to track the "thank you" page or the order confirmation page.

 To get started with "**Pageview Goals**", go to [your website's settings](website-settings.md) in Plausible Analytics and visit the "**Goals**" section.
 You should see an empty list with a prompt to add a goal.